Barmil/korean-analysis/README.md

 가방,bag,"ga-bang, 이 가방이 마음에 들어요.
 (I like this bag.)",5
 ```

+## Caching

+The tool uses a file-based cache to improve performance:

+- **Translation Cache**: Stores translations in `.cache/translations.json`
+  - Avoids re-translating the same words across different PDFs
+  - Saves API costs and speeds up processing
+  - Automatically checks cache before making API calls

+The cache is automatically created and managed.
+To clear the cache, delete the `.cache/` directory.

+The cache implementation is modular - you can swap it with a different implementation (e.g., Redis, database) by implementing the `CacheInterface` in `src/cache.ts`.

 ## Security

 - `.env` file is excluded from git (see `.gitignore`)
 - Never commit your API keys
 - The `.env.example` file is safe to commit (contains no secrets)
+- Cache directory is excluded from git